 Sometimes, you are asked to fold and unfold the paper after you make a valley fold.
 This is called precreasing.
-When you make a precrease, you are setting the stage for later steps... in the diagram.
-Precreases are made at the beginning of the process because it would be too difficult to put them into place accurately at a later time.
+When you make a precrease, you are setting the stage for later steps in the diagram.
+Precreases are made at the beginning of the process; it is sometimes too difficult to put them into place accurately at a later time.

-In the photo to the left, you can see several valley folds made to begin an origami box.
+In this photo, you can see several valley folds that are usually made to begin an origami box.

 02 of 03